chosun41/wheres_waldo/README.md

 from export inference graph will produce a new frozen_inference_graph.pb in your new_checkpoint directory that you will then use as a standalone file for production.

+If you want to skip retraining and move on to production.
+You can download the docker image via docker pull chosun41/wheres_waldo

 ## Production

 ### App: